KristyNerhaugen/KristyNerhaugen_Portfolio/README.md

 #### ![Screen Shot Three](assets/images/ScreenShot_3.png)

 ## Credits
 ### This site was created using what I learned in the BootCamp Spot modules and information I learned in BootCamp classes.
 I occasionally referred to the code used in the modules for the Run Buddy project to help guide my code for this portfolio.
 I also referred to W3 Schools (https://www.w3schools.com/) and MDN (https://developer.mozilla.org/en-US/) at times.
 This Flex website also helped me to better understand Flex when I set up the site: https://flexbox.malven.co/.
 The placeholder images used for Example Three, Example Four, and Example Five are provided for free from Lorem Picsum (https://picsum.photos/).
+I used Coolors (https://coolors.co/000505-3b3355-5d5d81-bfcde0-fefcfd) to determine a color palette.

 ## License
 ### n/a